Pool Retaining Walls for Sloped Yards: Cost, Materials, and More

 You can also arrange the wall to feature a full natural waterfall, deck jet, or pretty much any other neat-o design.

-How much does a retaining wall cost?
+How much does a pool retaining wall cost?

 Like pretty much anything else, retaining walls cost more for each square foot you add.
-If staying within budget is your priority, you'll want to keep things lean—as short and slim as you can manage.
+If staying within budget is your priority, you'll want to keep things lean, as short and slim as you can manage.

 If you go for a masonry wall, the type of stone you use on the outside can raise the price dramatically, depending on the type you choose.